telerik/teststudio-docs/docs/prerequisites/configure-your-browser/browser-support-updater.md

 ---
-title: Browser Support Updater
+title: Browser Support Update
-page_title: Browser Support Updater
+page_title: Browser Support Update
 description: "Test Studio supports instant updates for latest browser versions.
 Update Test Studio compatibility with latest browsers structure, dialogs, behavior, etc."
 position: 1
 ---
-# Browser Support Updater
+# Browser Support Update

-The __Browser support update__  is the mechanism of Test Studio to keep its compatibility with the latest browsers versions.
-Whenever any of the supported browsers introduces any changes in its functionalities, Test Studio needs to be updated accordingly.
+The __Browser support update__ allows Test Studio to stay compatible with the latest browser versions.
+Whenever a supported browser introduces any breaking changes in its functionalities, Test Studio needs to be updated.

-When available, the __Browser support update__ notification appears next to the _Calibrate browsers_ button in the _Tests_ ribbon.
+When available, the __Browser support update__ notification appears next to the __Calibrate browsers__ button in the __Tests__ ribbon and indicates that you must update Test Studio.

 ![Browser support Update Notification][1]

-Click the _Calibrate browsers_ button to access the <a href="/features/project-settings/overview" target="_blank">_Project Settings_</a> window pointing to its _Browsers_ section.
-Click the __Update__ button next to _New update available_ notification.
+1. Click the __Calibrate browsers__ button to access the __Project Settings__ > __Browsers__.

+1. Click the __Update__ button next to the __New update available__ notification.

 ![Browser support Update Button][2]

-Once the update is successfully applied, you need to restart Test Studio for the changes to take effect.
+After the update, restart Test Studio for the changes to take effect.

 ![Restart Required][3]